 Again, if you’re purchasing perennial plants, know your gardening zone.
 Big box stores and even local nurseries will sell perennial plants that are not hardy in the zone they are in.

 Don’t buy plants that are in full bloom.
 By the time you get the plant home and planted it’s bloom cycle will be finished.
 This is the case for both annual and perennial flowers.
 Look for plants with small tight buds and maybe just a few blooms.
 This is often a flower gardening mistake of newbies, but for seasoned gardeners, it’s hard to resist a plant in full bloom.

-For more tips on Plant Shopping, stop by and check out Plant Shopping 101.
+For more tips on Plant Shopping and how to get the biggest bang for your buck, stop by and check out Plant Shopping 101.